wfr/ricochet-irc/README.md

 Security and anonymity are difficult, complicated, and deep topics.
 We strongly encourage you to evaluate your risks, threats, and exposure with any software. *Do not rely on Ricochet Refresh for your safety*.
 We believe Ricochet Refresh does a really good job at protecting your privacy and anonymity, however, we can not guarantee this protection.

 ### Downloads
 Ricochet Refresh is currently available for OS X (10.12 or later), Linux, and Windows.
-Visit the [releases page](https://github.com/blueprint-freespeech/ricochet-refresh/releases) for the latest version and changelog.
+Visit the [releases page](https://github.com/blueprint-freespeech/ricochet-refresh/releases) or [AUR page](https://aur.archlinux.org/packages/ricochet-refresh) for the latest version and changelog.

 ### Building from source
 See [BUILDING](https://github.com/blueprint-freespeech/ricochet-refresh/blob/master/BUILDING.md) for Linux, OS X, and Windows build instructions.